-46. SFC expects colleges to have due regard to public value for money in the use of their FWDF allocations for training, and we will monitor the activity delivered and the volume of learners benefitting.
+51. SFC continues to expect colleges to have due regard to public value for money in the use of their FWDF allocations for training, and we will monitor the activity delivered and the volume of learners benefitting.

 Reporting to SFC